 Next year and other race

 All being well we intend to be back next year and hope you come back too.
-Our provisional date for next year is 14th July 2019.
-Please be aware that another organisation is holding an event named the “City of Gloucester 10k” in May 2019.
+Please be aware that another organisation is holding an event named the “City of Gloucester 10k” in Spring 2020.
 We mention this simply to avoid confusion.
-We plan to open the race to entries on 1st February 2019 and for it to have the same format as before, getting the community involved, showing off Gloucester at its best and returning all proceeds to local charities.
-The whole of this event is organised by volunteers and we have massive support from the Gloucester community to put this on.
+We plan to open the race to entries on 1st February 2020 and for it to have the same format as before, getting the community involved, showing off Gloucester at its best and returning all proceeds to local charities.
+The whole of this event is organised by volunteers and we are grateful for the massive support from the Gloucester community to put this on.

 This is a community event.
 We are delighted that so many of you who are not regular members of the “running circuit” are taking part and we hope you enjoy the day.
-We are not making any profit out of the event and any surplus will go to Gloucestershire Young Carers, Gloucester Nightstop and other local charities.
-Therefore all marshals are giving up their time voluntarily.
+We are not making any profit out of the event and any surplus will go to Gloucestershire Young Carers, MIND and other local charities.
+Therefore, all marshals are giving up their time voluntarily.

-Thank you for being with this event in its fourth year.
-We hope to be able to build on this further and make it an established part of the running calendar.
+Thank you for being with this event .
+We hope to be able to build on this further and keep it an established part of the running calendar.
 To assist us with this we do need your feedback and look forward to hearing from you.